intelligent-machine-learning/dlrover/atorch/docs/auto_accelerate_api.md

 ### zero1

-zero1 uses Zero Redundancy Optimizer to shard optimizer states in data parallel training.
+zero1 uses Zero Redundancy Optimizer (zero1) to shard optimizer states in data parallel training.
+Two implementations are provided.
+- (Default) Use fairscale zero2 implementation.
+- Use DeepSpeed zero1 implementation.
+Set config as <code>{"use_ds_zero", True}</code> to choose this implementation.

 ### zero2

 Level 2 of ZeRO method, which shards both gradients and optimizer states.

-Two implementations are used.
+Two implementations are provided.
 - (Default) Use pytorch fsdp SHARD_GRAD_OP, thus supports all configurations as in fsdp method below.
 - Use fairscale zero2 implementation.
 Set config as <code>{"not_use_fsdp", True}</code> to choose this implementation.
+- Use DeepSpeed zero2 implementation.
+Set config as <code>{"use_ds_zero", True}</code> to choose this implementation.

 ### fsdp